Crestor (Rosuvastatin Calcium)

 Who Should Not Take Crestor

-Do not take Crestor if you’re allergic to rosuvastatin calcium or any ingredients, if you’re pregnant or become pregnant while taking it, if you’re breastfeeding, or if you have active liver disease or elevated liver enzymes.
-Do not take the 40mg dose if you have low thyroid levels, personal/family history of muscle disorders, previous muscle problems from other cholesterol medicines, heavy alcohol use, Asian heritage, are taking fibrates or fusidic acid, have severe kidney problems, or other situations that may increase Crestor blood levels.
+Don't take Crestor if you're allergic to rosuvastatin calcium or any ingredients, are pregnant or trying to become pregnant, are breastfeeding, or have active liver disease or elevated liver enzymes.
+Don't take the 40mg dose if you have low thyroid levels, personal/family history of muscle disorders, previous muscle problems from cholesterol medications, heavy alcohol use, Asian heritage, are taking fibrates or fusidic acid, have severe kidney problems, or other conditions that increase Crestor blood levels.

 Medical Conditions to Discuss

-Tell your doctor if you have allergies to other statins, liver or kidney problems, low thyroid levels, personal/family history of muscle disorders, history of muscle problems from other cholesterol medicines, unexplained muscle aches or pains, or if you regularly drink large amounts of alcohol.
+Tell your doctor if you have allergies to other statins, liver or kidney problems, low thyroid levels, personal/family history of muscle disorders, history of muscle problems from cholesterol medications, unexplained muscle aches, or if you regularly drink large amounts of alcohol.

 Pregnancy and Breastfeeding

-Do not take Crestor if you are pregnant, planning to become pregnant, or breastfeeding.
+Don't take Crestor if pregnant, planning pregnancy, or breastfeeding.
 If you become pregnant while taking Crestor, stop immediately and see your doctor.
-Ask your doctor about effective contraception methods.
-The medicine may pass into breast milk and could harm your baby.
+Ask about effective contraception methods.
+The medicine can pass into breast milk and may harm your baby.

 Drug Interactions